collective/sc.social.like/README.txt

 Overview
 --------

-**sc.social.like** is a Plone package providing a simple Twitter and Facebook integration for Plone Content Types.
+**sc.social.like** is a Plone package providing simple Google+, Twitter and Facebook integration for Plone Content Types.

-This package installs a viewlet with actions to Tweet and Like (or Recommend) a content.
+This package installs a viewlet with actions to +1, Tweet and Like (or Recommend) a content.

 Requirements
 ------------